Alison Whyte: Acting career

 A former student of classical ballet, Whyte graduated from the Victorian College of the Arts before rising to prominence on Australian television for her role as the moralising producer Emma Ward on Frontline, the ABC's parody of current affairs programs – a role for which she won the 1997 Silver Logie Award for Most Outstanding Actress.
 From 2007 to 2010 she played Lauren, the housewife-turned-prostitute on Satisfaction.
 She won the 2008 Silver Logie Award for Most Outstanding Actress for this role.

-Her other television roles have included the legal comedy-drama Marshall Law and Good Guys Bad Guys.
+Her other television roles have included the legal comedy-drama Marshall Law and Good Guys, Bad Guys.
 She has also guest starred in an episode of City Homicide.
 Whyte's film roles include the two-actor film Saturday Night, with Aaron Pedersen, and The Dressmaker directed by Jocelyn Moorhouse.

-Whyte is also one of Australia's leading stage actors, with roles in A Midsummer Night's Dream, Twelfth Night and Much Ado About Nothing.
+Whyte appeared on stage in several Shakespeare plays, A Midsummer Night's Dream in several roles over several productions, Twelfth Night as Viola, Much Ado About Nothing as Hero, Macbeth as Lady Macbeth, Hamlet as Gertrude, King Lear as a gender-swapped Gloucester.
 In 2008, she appeared in a production of David Williamson's play Don's Party at the Sydney Opera House.
+In 2012, Whyte played Olive in Summer of the Seventeenth Doll in Brisbane and Melbourne.

 In 2010, Whyte won Best Female Actor in Supporting Role in a Play at the 10th Annual Helpmann Awards for her portrayal of Queen Elizabeth in Richard III, directed by Simon Phillips.
 She was also nominated for Best Female Actor in a Play in 2014 for The Bloody Chamber, and in 2017 for Faith Healer.

 In 2021, Whyte appeared in the final series of Jack Irish.
 In 2023, Whyte appeared in Stan series Scrublands.

-In 2023/24, Whyte played Linda Loman opposite Anthony LaPaglia's Willy in an Australian production of Arthur Miller's Death of a Salesman.
+In 2023/24, Whyte played Linda Loman opposite Anthony LaPaglia's Willy in an Australian production of Arthur Miller's Death of a Salesman in Melbourne and Sydney.
+In 2026, the production returned to Melbourne and also toured Adelaide and Brisbane.
+Earlier in 2026, she appeared as Amanda Wingfield in Tennessee Williams' The Glass Menagerie for the Melbourne Theatre Company.